 Your wedding day is about more than just you and your partner—it’s a celebration of the people who shaped your lives.
 Wedding family photos capture these connections, creating a lasting visual record of your loved ones.
 While candid photos showcase emotion and spontaneity, family formals ensure everyone is represented, from grandparents to siblings and beyond.
 These photos become heirlooms that your future generations will cherish.

 However, we know family is complex.
 Relationships can be tricky, dynamics can shift, and no family is without its quirks.
-That’s why a little preparation goes a long way in making wedding family photos meaningful without becoming stressful.
+That’s why a little preparation goes a long way in making wedding family photos meaningful, and even fun, without becoming stressful.

 The Larger the Group, The Longer the Set-up

 For large families, consider doing a table dash during the reception to capture photos with guests in a more relaxed setting.
 This approach ensures you have images with everyone without extending the formal session.
-(Learn more about table dashes)
+(Learn more about table dashes).
+This is especially key if you don’t do a first look and we also need to take group shots of the full wedding party and couples portraits.

 Under a rustic wooden pergola, a newlywed couple stands at the center of a lively group of family and friends, all dressed in vibrant blues and greens, cheering with joy.
 This wide-angle family wedding photo perfectly captures the energy and togetherness of their celebration.